ScottBrenner/sm/README.md

-# sm-cli
+# sm

 A command-line interface for interacting with StepMania simfile packs - download new packs and update existing ones right from your terminal!

 ## Installation
-`sm-cli` is available as a downloadable binary from the [releases page](https://github.com/ScottBrenner/sm-cli/releases).
+`sm` is available as a downloadable binary from the [releases page](https://github.com/ScottBrenner/sm/releases).

 ## Usage
-`sm-cli` creates and interacts with an additional file within a pack's directory, `source.txt`.
+`sm` creates and interacts with an additional file within a pack's directory, `source.txt`.
 This file merely contains the source where the pack can be downloaded from.

-First, navigate to a pack's directory and initialize `sm-cli` with the `init` argument:
+First, navigate to a pack's directory and initialize `sm` with the `init` argument:
 ```
 $ cd Games/ITGmania/Songs/
 $ mkdir 7guys1pack